 Lastly there is an ‘option’ advantage given the delay between the signing of sale contracts and delivery of your property.
 Should you change your mind about the development or the area you may be able to sell on the purchase contract to someone else, potentially making a profit in the process, and all without the expense of completing on the property.
-However it is becoming more difficult to sell on properties before completion due to the great expansion in the supply of new properties.

 To say that the long wait for delivery, up to 2 years (or more if there are serious problems), is a disadvantage is only true in some cases.
 In others it may suit the buyer and thus be seen as an advantage.
 Even so for many people a delay of 12 – 24 months before they can take possession is a disadvantage that has to be weighed up against the cheaper price and other advantages.

-An increasing disadvantage to buying off-plan property in Spain is that fact that many of the best locations have already been developed and all that remains is 2nd or 3rd tier locations with motorway views.
+An increasing disadvantage to buying off-plan property in Spain is that fact that many of the best locations have already been developed, and all that remains is 2nd or 3rd tier locations with motorway views.
 I exaggerate but to a certain extent it is true in areas that have been heavily developed to date, for instance Marbella, but much less of an issue in places like Murcia and Almeria where they are still only revving up the engines on the development front.

 Turning to the nitty-gritty problems of buying property off-plan in Spain there are several to choose from.
 The fact that off-plan property hasn’t yet been built creates all sorts of uncertainties that can turn into problems between the time of signing the contract and delivery of the property.
 Large construction projects, which many developments clearly are, can run into all sorts of problems leading to delays.
 For instance bad weather, bad project management and problems with planning permission.
 The point to take on board is that delays are more common that the sales organisations would have you believe.
 It is sensible to expect some margin of delay and build this into your planning and the contracts you sign.